-C6.10 Individual Emergency Water Bottle
+C6.10 - Individual Emergency Water Bottle (Appendix C6.6 - C6.10)

 Contact between anhydrous ammonia and a worker's eyes can lead to significant irreparable damage to the eyes.
 Therefore, it is imperative that all workers at the anhydrous ammonia operation carry an individual water bottle of clean, fresh water that can be used to immediately flush eyes with water should they come in contact with anhydrous ammonia.
-The water in the individual water bottle must be changed regularly to ensure it is fresh.
+The water in the individual water bottle must be changed regularly to ensure that it is fresh.